 birth control pills

-- Stress, exercise, and other conditions—These can stop the normal cycle of ovulation.
+- Stress, exercise, and other conditions, which can stop the normal cycle of ovulation

 This in-depth report focuses on menorrhagia and amenorrhea.

 What are the risk factors for menstrual disorders?

 What are the treatments for menstrual disorders?

 How can I reduce my risk of menstrual disorders?

 What is it like to live with a menstrual disorder?